01 of 06

 Exploring the City: Roam at an Easy and Aimless Pace

-French has a culturally specific word for random ambling that can't exactly be translated into English: la flânerie.
+The French language has a culturally specific word for random ambling that can't exactly be translated into English: la flânerie.
 It means, roughly, roaming aimlessly and anonymously in a cosmopolitan place, while taking on an air of curiosity mixed with cool detachment.
 Sunday is a perfect time to practice the art of the "flaneur", so dear to nineteenth-century romantic poets like Verlaine and Baudelaire.
 Dare to explore the city without a particular aim or destination, and I can nearly guarantee that surprises and inspiration will surface in unexpected places.
 Peruse the following guides to launch your Sunday adventure:Continue to 4 of 6 below.

 04 of 06